 In my friend’s case, he is a total sweetheart.
 He knows now that he shouldn’t have done what he did, and that flirting and talking to other women is not a good way to handle a rough patch in a marriage.
 That he instead should have reached out to his wife and said, “You aren’t giving me what I need emotionally.
 I want this to work.
 I don’t want to lose what we have.
 Can we get help?
 Can we try to make our marriage better?”

 If he’d have said those things to me at the bar, I’d have viewed him as he really is: a good guy who made some mistakes, and actually, he didn’t’ even cheat.
-Maybe a tad bit of emotional cheating, but as a divorced woman, that wouldn’t stop me from dating him.
+Maybe a tad bit of emotional cheating, but I don’t think that would have stopped me from dating him.